Sacred Heart Primary School, Castle Street, Tralee, Co. Kerry.

 Section [(21) (9)] of the Act states that: “a pupil’s absence can only be authorised by the Principal when the child is involved in activities organised by the school or in which the school is involved.”
 The school principal cannot authorise a child’s absence for holidays during school time.
 However, it is essential that parents inform the school of such arrangements.

 Reasons for pupils’ absences must be communicated in writing, by parents/guardians to the school and will be retained by the school.
-To facilitate this, pre-printed notes are included in the Homework Diaries for Second to Sixth Class pupils.
-Copies of these notes are also made available to the children from Junior Infants to First Class.
+To facilitate this, pre-printed notes are included in the Homework Diaries for First to Sixth Class pupils.
+A Booklet which includes Absence Notes is made available to all parents of Junior and Senior Infants.
 When a child returns to school after an absence, he/she should present a note to the class teacher explaining the absence.
 These notes will form a record, which may be inspected by the Education Welfare Officer.

 Parents/guardians can promote good school attendance by: